juliantjg/Rails_Shop/README.md

 ## Overview

-Rails Shop is a clothes vendor web application developed using Ruby on Rails framework.
+Rails Shop is a clothing vendor web application developed using Ruby on Rails framework.
 Access the deployed app on Heroku: https://rails-shop-app.herokuapp.com/

 ## Functionalities